hcstephencheung/bookkeeping-app/README.md

 - Factory Pattern: used to create view components
 - PubSub: used for events to handle when data load is finished
 - Singleton Pattern: used in Transactions because I want to ensure 1 source of truth for transactions.
 Idea behind it is if other controllers need transactions, they can be ensured of a single truth.
 We all want to be sane, right?

+## CSS
+app.css : 1 giant CSS, I've broken components by comments.
+Hopefully the `c-` classes is also indicative enough to self-explain its purpose.
+I thought the styling was small enough to have just 1 file.
+I left comments in the file to indicate where I would've broken the module styles if needed.

+This thing looks nice on mobile too!
+Win!

 # Styles.txt
 - I went to the bench.co site to get my assets and match the colors/fonts to the main site.
 The styles I "borrowed" are noted in `style.txt`